blue-stone-j/qt-rviz/README.md

-# qt-rviz-cloud
+# qt-rviz

-Put rviz window into a qt main window and display rviz elements in rviz window.
+This is an example about how to merge rviz and qt UI.